Programming blogs containing .NET, C#, LINQ, Objective-C and Delphi experiences

 }

-List<Animal> HavingColor(this List<Animal> animalList, ConsoleColor color)
+public static List<Animal> HavingColor(this List<Animal> animalList, ConsoleColor color)

 {